Fliplet/fliplet-widget-file-manager/fl-table/README.md

 - **Independent state**: Each table maintains its own selection, sort, and pagination state

 See the [nested tables demo](demo/nested-tables.html) for a complete example, or test performance at scale with the [large dataset stress test](demo/large-nested-tables.html).

+### Performance Considerations

+When working with large datasets:

+- **Pagination**: Recommended for datasets over 100 rows to maintain smooth performance
+- **Async Loading**: Use Promise-based `onExpand` functions for nested content to prevent UI blocking
+- **Memory Management**: The component automatically cleans up expanded content when rows are collapsed
+- **Selection Independence**: Main table and nested table selections are completely independent
+- **DOM Optimization**: Nested tables only render when expanded, reducing initial DOM size

 ### Advanced Custom Trigger Examples